michaelpdunlap/Immuta_Connection_Conversion/README.md

 # Immuta_Connection_Conversion
-Utility to convert Immuta data source connections under specific circumstances.
+Utilities to convert Immuta data source connections under specific circumstances.

-## Description
+## connection_conversion.py
 This is a python script designed to swap Immuta databricks connections from Workspace A to Workspace N.  It is meant to be run via Databricks for ease of use in the customer environment but could be ported as needed.
 The script functionality is driven by a .csv file that contains a source to target mapping tailored to your environment.

 ## Install